brucemwalker/gs_tools/README.md

 - view provisioning beacons from booting-up phones
 - return a configuration URL to the phones, or not

-Applies to the GRP26XX Carrier Grade series.
+Applies to the GRP26XX Carrier Grade series, and the GXP21xx, GXP17xx and GXP16xx series IP phones.
 Could be hacked to support Snom, likely others.

 ### Ringtones
 - some reasonably decent recordings of vintage terminals and business phones as alternatives to the factory installed ones.
 [TBD]